Notification according to chapter 9, section 5 and 6 of the Securities Market Act: BlackRock Inc.’s holding in Metso

 Metso Corporation has received a notification, pursuant to Chapter 9, Section 5 and 6 of the Finnish Securities Markets Act, about a change in the holding of mutual funds managed by BlackRock, Inc. of the total amount of shares and financial instruments entitling to shares of Metso.

-On August 1, BlackRock, Inc.'s holding in Metso shares and in financial instruments entitling to shares exceeded the 5 percent threshold.
-BlackRock, Inc. had 7,385,205 shares or 4.91 percent of total shares and votes.
-Its holding through financial instruments amounted to 236,872 shares, which corresponds to 0.15 percent of the total amount of Metso’s shares.
-On August 1, 2019, BlackRock, Inc.'s total position in Metso amounted to 7,622,077 or 5.06 percent of Metso’s shares and votes.
+On July 31, 2019, BlackRock, Inc.'s direct holding in Metso shares and in financial instruments entitling to shares fell below the 5 percent threshold.
+On July 31, 2019, BlackRock, Inc.'s total position in Metso amounted to less than 5 percent of Metso’s shares and votes.
 Metso’s total number of shares and votes is 150,348,256.

 BlackRock, Inc.’s holdings according to the notification: